 How do I know which incentive stream to apply for?

-- We encourage prospective applicants to read through our webpage and look through both the CCIP Guide and the City Centre Vacant Lot Redevelopment Incentive Policy to obtain insight into what potential programs may fit their needs.
+- We encourage prospective applicants to read through our webpage and look through both the CCIP Guide and the City Centre Vacant Lot Redevelopment Incentive Policy to learn what potential programs may fit their needs.
 Still unsure?
 That’s okay!
+Reach out to us via email or by requesting a pre-application meeting.

 How are projects prioritized?